Monday 21 May 2012

 MP3: Moonface “Teary Eyes and Bloody Lips”

 PS I Love You, Death Dreams: Though it’s one of the more recent releases on the list, it feels like I’ve known Death Dreams for a long, long time already.
 If this record makes the long list, they’ll be batting 2 for 2 in the Polaris battle ring. “…you’d have to be a heartless bastard not to fall for Paul Saulnier.
 He’s passion incarnate, and along with the fierce, fiery drumming of Benjamin Nelson, infuses PS I Love You’s sophomore album, Death Dreams, with more life and vitality than its morbid title alludes to.” – QBiM 8 May 2012

 The Weeknd, Thursday: Although I never formally reviewed Thursday, it has become my favourite of The Weeknd’s triptych of free mixtapes.
 This is the record where I went from being a casual weekend Weeknd listener to a full-on fan.
 “It sounds fuller and more polished than its predecessor.
 If the first mix was designed for late night soundtracking, Thursday is it’s opposite; the marching band rhythm of “The Birds Part 1″ will clear the cobwebs from your head and lead you blinking into the morning light; Drake stops by to add some of his, er, Drakeiness to “the Zone”, quickly becoming a highlight of the nine song set.” – QBiM 20 August 2011

-This entry was posted on Monday, May 21st, 2012 at 7:00 am and is filed under MP3, PREViEW, SoundCloud.
+This entry was posted on Monday, May 21st, 2012 at 7:00 am and is filed under PREViEW.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.